|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Next time you're having a spring or summer party, try making this virgin Pina Colada recipe.
-This drink is so refreshing and rich-tasting, you won't even miss the alcohol.
+Next time you're having a spring or summer party, try this virgin piña colada recipe.
+This drink is so refreshing and rich tasting, you won't even miss the alcohol.

-The Pina Colada is a blended or iced cocktail originating from Puerto Rico.
-It's usually made with white rum, coconut cream, and pineapple juice, but in this easy virgin recipe, just nix the rum and use coconut milk instead of the coconut cream.
+The piña colada is a blended or iced cocktail that originated in Puerto Rico.
+It's usually made with white rum, coconut cream, and pineapple juice.
+In this easy nonalcoholic recipe, just nix the rum and use coconut milk instead of the coconut cream.

-Since we are using frozen pineapple chunks, you won't really need to add as much ice to these Pina Coladas.
-Start with 1/4 cup and add more if you want a more frosty drink.
+Since the recipe uses frozen pineapple chunks, you really don't need to add as much ice to these piña coladas.
+Start with 1/4 cup and add more if you want a frostier drink.
 Blend it up until the consistency is smooth and creamy.

 - 1/4 cup ice